ArT-apurv/CrowD/README.md

 # CrowD

-A functional approach to create a decentralized clone of the website [Kickstarter](https://www.kickstarter.com).
+A approach to create a decentralized clone of the website [Kickstarter](https://www.kickstarter.com).
 Backend is written in Solidity `version 0.8.0` and deployed using Hardhat and frontend is designed using React.

 ## Local Installation & Set Up